 The cost of owning a dog varies depending on size and breed, please see the PDSA page here for further information.

-Training a dog ranges in cost dependent on a number of variables, this includes location, trainer qualification, experience and training ratios.
-Foundation behaviours and puppy development, such as Kennel Club good citizens award, can be done in groups which lowers the cost.
+Training a dog also varies in cost depending on several factors, including location, trainer qualifications, experience, and training ratios.
 We recommend using our Finding A Trainer Guide.
-We require all In Training Members to have a minimum of one training session a month with a qualified trainer.
+We require all In-Training Members to have a minimum of one face-to-face training session per month with a qualified trainer.

-PADs Foundation is a young charity run by a small number of volunteers and as such we are currently unable to provide volunteer trainers, however we are in the early stages of nationwide recruitment.
-Despite this we realise that we won’t be able to provide volunteer trainers for everyone, we do provide guidelines on how to find a suitable trainer.
-PADs Foundation will support you and your trainer through the training process.
+PADs Foundation is a small, volunteer-led charity and currently has a limited number of volunteer trainers across the UK.
+However, we are in the early stages of nationwide recruitment.
+While we may not be able to provide a volunteer trainer for every member, you are able to work with your own privately engaged, qualified trainer.
+PADs Foundation will support both you and your trainer throughout the training process.

-PADs Foundation supports owner training for all In Training members by providing a detailed training guide to be worked through with a qualified trainer.
-It usually takes between 18 to 24 months of training to reach the International Public Access Standards.
+PADs Foundation supports owner-led training for all In-Training Members by providing a structured training guide to be followed alongside a qualified trainer.
+It typically takes 18–24 months of training to reach the required Public Access standards.

 Please see Getting Started